JasonMorgan/JasonMorgan.github.io/_posts/2020-12-06-multi-cluster-linkerd.md

 ![pods](/images/tmc-linkerd-node-pods.png)

-After the control plane is available you can check the status of linkerd using the cli. linkerd goes out of it's way to be easy to use and debug.
+After the control plane is available you can check the status of Linkerd using the cli.
+Linkerd goes out of it's way to be easy to use and debug.
 With that in mind they added the check option to the cli so you can get an at a glance health check.
 Once again be sure you're running this for each workload cluster.

 ```bash
 # Run this once per cluster